dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/alias.md

       unique_key: id
       strategy: timestamp
       updated_at: updated_at
-      alias: your_snapshot
+      alias: the_best_snapshot
 ```

-This would return the name `analytics.finance.your_snapshot` in the database.
+This would build your snapshot to `analytics.finance.the_best_snapshot` in the database.

 </File>